DaoCloud/DaoCloud-docs/docs/en/docs/mspider/03UserGuide/02TrafficGovernance/GatewayRules.md

 # Gateway rules

-Gateway rules (Gateway) are used to expose services outside the grid.
+Gateway rules (Gateway) are used to expose services outside the mesh.
 Compared with Kubernetes ingress objects, istio-gateway adds more functions:

 - L4-L6 load balancing
 - Outgoing mTLS